bxparks/AUniter/jenkins/README.md

 `uno:/dev/ttyACM0`.
 If you are using another Arduino board, for example an old Nano, then the `--board` flag could be something like `nano:/dev/ttyUSB0`.

+### 1. Clone the AceButton Project

-1. Clone the `AceButton` git repository.
+Clone the [AceButton](https://github.com/bxparks/AceButton) repository.
 Here, I will assume that your git repository is located in the `$HOME` directory.
-If you generally keep your git repos somewhere else, just `cd` to that directory before running the following commands, and everything should be just fine, as long as you remember to use the correct paths.

 ```
 $ cd
 $ git clone https://github.com/bxparks/AceButton.git
 ```

+If you generally keep your git repos somewhere else, just `cd` to that directory before running the following commands, and everything should be just fine, as long as you remember to use the correct paths.

 By default, you will be in the 'develop` branch of this project.

-2. Create a new Pipeline using the Jenkins web tool:
+### 2. Create a New Pipeline

 * Goto http://localhost:8080, and log in using your user account.
 * Click "New Item" on the left side.